Phantomnexus/FrankensteinCivMcMacros/Mapart/Readme.md

 ● If your mapart uses less than 2 stacks of a shade remove it from carpet list in the script and have that amount of carpet of that shade in your inventory.

+● If your mapart doesn't use a shade then remove the carpet from the list in the script.

+● If in your mapart one shade is repeated very frequently then change the the minimum amount to what you think will be suitable.

 ---------------------------------------------